jan-cieslik/cancer_informatics/docs/learning_R/joining_data.md

 ### Joining by Different Column Names

-If you want to link a variable in the first data set with another variable in the second data, you can equate them in the `by` argument as follows:
+If you want to link a variable in the first dataset with another variable in the second data, you can equate them in the `by` argument as follows:

 ```r
 # Rename "id" to "id_new"